mrparker909/MGLMRiem/README.md

-# MGLM_Riem
+# MGLMRiem: Multivariate Generalized Linear Models on Riemann Manifolds

-Implementing (as well as augmenting and modifying) the algorithms of Kim et al. 2014 for regressing multiple symmetric positive definite matrices against real valued covariates.
+Implementing in R (as well as augmenting and modifying) the algorithms of Kim et al. 2014 for regressing multiple symmetric positive definite matrices against real valued covariates.
 The original code from which this repo is based was written in Matlab, and is available from NITRC: [mglm_riem](https://www.nitrc.org/projects/riem_mglm).
 As well, the surrounding works are hosted on the University of Wisconsin website: [Hyunwoo J. Kim (2014)](http://pages.cs.wisc.edu/~hwkim/projects/riem-mglm/).

 # How to Install